eliasnema/eliasnema.github.io/_posts/2020-05-16-data-and-man-city.markdown

 **Spoiler alert**: this proved to be wrong.
 But it triggered interest from my side.
 Man City is one of the most dinstinguished sides by their style of playing.
 Do they really play that short?

 ## A common pitfall
 So I wanted to quickly double-check the fact.
-Which turned out to be not easy at all.
+Which, turned out, to be not easy at all.
 Available data is either not complete or too aggregated, there is a shortage of reliable publicly available sources.
 For example, the [official premier league](https://www.premierleague.com/stats/top/clubs/att_obox_goal?se=79){:target="blank"} site says that MC has scored 13 goals from outside the box during the 2017/18 season, but there is no information about distributions (the quote mentions only the first half of the season).

-And here I felt in a very common mistake people make while working with data.
+And here I fell in a very common mistake people make while working with data.
 It's always tempting to look at aggregated data to see patterns and trends.
 However, often you need the exact opposite: take one sample, study it, see if it makes sense, see if it contains data that you expect.

 In fact, to prove the quote wrong I needed just a single example of a goal that City has scored from outside the box during that part of the season.
 So after searching for the best strikes of the season on YouTube I found that the quote didn't hold up.
 Just take a look at this last-minute [wonder-strike from Sterling](https://www.youtube.com/watch?v=VVDJEVCUO3c){:target="_blank"}.